QuickSpot/walter-esp-idf/walter-modem/README.md

 idf.py add-dependency "dptechnics/walter-modem^1.1.3"
 ```

-To use this component inside your project must add **dptechnics/walter-modem** to the df_components.yml
+To use this component inside your project you must add `dptechnics/walter-modem` to the `idf_components.yml`
-file inside the `main` folder of your project, or copy and modify `idf_component.yml` from one of the examples
+file inside the `main` folder of your project, or copy and modify `idf_component.yml` from one of the examples.

 ```yml
 dependencies: